matyb/pikle/readme.txt

 This program is a modification of a program called pklite, which in turn is a modification of a program called Pretty Kid (www.prettykid.com) pklite was originally developed by sfn.chris@sympatico.ca The look and feel was found at http://www.incors.org/

-Contact Information:
-for more info about this program visit http://github.com/matyb/pikle or email me @ mathewkbentley@gmail.com